 Studying brain and nervous system development and the underlying genetic and physiological basis of neurological diseases and neuroprotection.

-The Ma Laboratory is interested in study the genetic and epigenetic mechanisms regulating neural development and neurodegeneration, in particular mechanisms related to RNA methylation and mitochondrial function.
+The Ma Laboratory is interested in studying the genetic and epigenetic mechanisms regulating neural development and neurodegeneration, in particular mechanisms related to RNA methylation and mitochondrial function.
 The team uses a combination of biochemical, cell biological, genetic, and sequencing approaches, and uses mice, neural stem cells, and zebrafish as model systems.
+Findings in the Ma Laboratory are translated into new therapies for neurodevelopmental and degenerative disorders.

 Our lab focuses on questions at the intersection of neuroscience and mitochondrial metabolism.
 The primary focus is on mechanisms linking mitochondrial metabolism and changes to specific neuronal subpopulations.
 We examine these questions through the lens of mitochondrial diseases, but also with an eye to the broader implications of mitochondria metabolism.